fierval/deep-reinforcement-learning/p2_continuous-control/README.md

 The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.

+## Video

+For the full 38 second video showing a trained agent at work go [here.](https://youtu.be/FQyTcNo4o5U).

 ### Getting Started

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system: